De Pere wrestlers ineligible for sectionals

 To further clarify the schedule rules, a team cannot exceed seven multi-team meets, which are often contested as tournaments consisting of brackets for individual weight classes.
 Double duals and triple duals as an event would count accordingly towards the 14-meet limit but not towards the seven multi-team meets.

-USA TODAY NETWORK-Wisconsin will be updating this story when more information is made available.
+USA TODAY NETWORK-Wisconsin will be updating this story throughout the day when more information is made available.

 – apekarek@greenbaypressgazette.com and follow him on Twitter @andrewpekarek.